ronak200416/Rakt_Veda/README.md

 ### Installation

-1. **Clone the repository**
+1. Clone the repository:
 git clone https://github.com/ronak200416/rakt-veda.git
 cd rakt-veda

-2. Get a Groq API Key
+2. Get a Groq API Key:
-Visit the Groq Console
+Visit the Groq Console.
-Sign up for a free account
+Sign up for a free account.
-Generate a new API key
+Generate a new API key.

 3. Update the API Key
 Open the HTML files.